AidanNovo/FantasyPhysicsRedux/design.md

       - That said, this is still a _pretty_ good implementation.
   - If we go with the 'noise is low-value data tokens' approach, background modeling could have the effect of removing your X lowest-value data tokens
+- **Shower reconstruction (analysis)**
+  - Good for particles that decay? (or physics areas involving decays?)
+  - I may be wrong here, also shower reconstruction is sort of an application of analysis while machine learning is a method of analysis?
+- **Proton-Proton Collider (special?)**
+  - I'm a little shaky on the physics, but basically a card that lets you shoot particles at each other
+  - This is maybe more in the realm of beam physics
 - **Accelerator Ring (special)**
   - Like they have at CERN!
   - Increase the energy of any particles generated